replayio/devtools/packages/bvaughn-architecture-demo/src/graphql/generated/README.md

-This entire folder's content is auto-generated.
+# This entire folder's content is auto-generated

 Editing any of these files manually is not recommended.

-### Generating GraphQL types for Typescript
+## Generating GraphQL types for Typescript

 ```bash
 HASURA_KEY=<key> npm run gql